JuliaGeo/GeometryOps.jl/README.md

 <img src="docs/src/assets/logo.png" alt="GeometryOps logo" width="250">

-> [!CAUTION]
+> [!WARNING]
-> This package is still under very heavy development!
+> This package is still under heavy development!
 Use with care.

 GeometryOps.jl is a package for geometric calculations on (primarily 2D) geometries.